David Kinley: Writings

 His publications include The Independent Treasury of the United States, his doctoral dissertation (1893), and a report to the Comptroller of the Currency on The Use of Credit Paper in Our Currency, published in the Report of the Comptroller for the year 1896.
 In 1904, he wrote "Money".
 Following the Panic of 1907, he continued his work for the Comptroller with two monographs prepared at the request of a national monetary commission: "The Independent Treasury of the United States and Its Relation to the Banks of the Country" and "The Use of Credit Instruments in Payments in the United States."
-Kinley published his autobiography with University of Illinois Press in 1949.
+The University of Illinois Press published Kinley's autobiography posthumously in 1949.

-Family
+Personal life

 He married Kate Ruth Neal in 1897.
 She died in 1931 in Hong Kong while accompanying Kinley on a professional trip.